hazelcast/hazelcast-csharp-client/README.md

 ## Updates

 The Hazelcast .NET Client stable version is currently version 3.
-See [this branch](https://github.com/hazelcast/hazelcast-csharp-client/tree/3.12.z) for more information about version 4 of the client.
+See [this branch](https://github.com/hazelcast/hazelcast-csharp-client/tree/3.12.z) for more information about version 3 of the client.

 The `master` branch is the development branch for the upcoming version 4 of the client.
-Version 4 is currently in *alpha* stage, which means that
+Version 4 is currently in *alpha* stage, which means that there is a high likelyhood of bugs.
+We do not recommend for production use.
+If you are interested in code samples, please check [here](https://github.com/hazelcast/hazelcast-csharp-client/tree/master/src/Hazelcast.Net.Examples).

 * CODE IN THIS BRANCH IS IN NO WAY SUPPORTED FOR ANY PRODUCTION USE
 * API IN THIS BRANCH CAN CHANGE IN BREAKING WAYS AT ANY TIME